Satellite Quantum Communications: Fundamental Bounds and Practical Security: Composable finite-size security for satellite CV-QKD

-Then, the data points allocated to the good slot are automatically associated to the threshold transmissivity $\eta_{\text{th}}$.
-In our work we adopt this solution which is more robust, especially for long-distance communications.
-However, let us notice that the extension of the treatment to the regular lattice in Eq.~(\ref{pkappaFAD}) is immediate and just matter of technicalities.
-See also Ref.~\cite{FreeSpacePaper}.
+The data points are then associated with the value of the threshold transmissivity $\eta_{\text{th}}$.
+In our work, we adopt this post-selection strategy from Ref.~\cite{FreeSpacePaper}, which is more robust, especially in terms of collecting enough statistics for parameter estimation.
+This approach is different from the clusterization method of Ref.~\cite{RuppertCluster} \ which may instead be affected by poor statistics.

 In the next subsections, we first discuss the security of the link for a fixed value of the transmissivity, as if there were no fading and with a satellite in a fixed geometry.
 Then, we introduce the fading process, for which we use the post-selection strategy above, and we subsequently account for orbital dynamics in the key rate.
-These derivations will provide realistic rates for satellite quantum communications and will also be used for our comparison with a ground network in the next section.
+These derivations will provide realistic rates for satellite quantum communications and will also be used for our comparison with a ground network.